microsoft/conversational-speaker/README.md

 ## OpenAI
 The conversational speaker uses OpenAI's models to hold a friendly conversation.
 Below are the steps to create a new account and access the AI models.
-### 1. Create an OpenAI account (if your have not already)
+### 1. Create an OpenAI account (if you have not already)
   1. In a web browser, navigate to https://openai.com/api/ and click `Sign up`
   1. You can use a Google account, Microsoft account, or email to create a new account.
-  1. Complete the sign-up process (e.g. create a password, verify your email, etc).
+  1. Complete the sign-up process (e.g., create a password, verify your email, etc).
      - If you are new to OpenAI, please review the usage guidelines (https://beta.openai.com/docs/usage-guidelines).
   1. In the top-right corner click on your account, then `View API keys`.
   1. Click `+ Create new secret key`, copy it and save it in a secure location for later.